Gene Siskel: Early life

 Siskel was born in Chicago on January 26, 1946, the youngest of three children born to Ida and Nathan William Siskel, who were Russian Jewish immigrants.
-His father died when he was four and his mother died when he was nine; thereafter, he was raised by his aunt and uncle.
+He spent his early years living in a historically Jewish neighborhood on Chicago's North Side.
+Siskel's father died when he was four and his mother died when he was nine; thereafter, he was raised by his aunt and uncle.

 Siskel attended DeWitt Clinton Elementary School in Chicago and nearby was the Nortown Theater where he often frequented to watch movies.
 This sparked his interest in films.

 Siskel also attended Culver Academies, where he experienced anti-Semitism firsthand when a schoolmate gave him a piece of toast on which jam was spread in the shape of a swastika.

 Siskel graduated from Yale University with a degree in philosophy in 1967.
-While at Yale, Siskel was classmates with poet Paul Monette and future New York Governor George Pataki.
+While at Yale, Siskel roomed with longtime Chicago TV sportscaster Tim Weigel during his freshman year (both would die of brain tumors two years apart), and was classmates with poet Paul Monette and future New York Governor George Pataki.
 Siskel studied writing under Pulitzer Prize-winning author John Hersey, whose reference would later help Siskel get a job at the Chicago Tribune in 1969.

 Career

-Writing
+Early career

-Siskel's first print review, written one month before he became the Tribunes film critic, was for the film Rascal.
-His review of the film was not favorable ("Because of the excessive gimmickry, most kids will miss the tenderness," he wrote).
-Prior to this, he served in the U.S. Army Reserve; he was a military journalist and public affairs officer for the Defense Information School.
+Prior to his job at the Chicago Tribune, Siskel served in the U.S. Army Reserve as a military journalist and public affairs officer for the Defense Information School.
 For a time afterwards, he was acquainted with Playboy magazine publisher Hugh Hefner.